 Twins are also highly maneuverable.
 They’re easy to pivot and easy to turn – you might describe them as skatey or glidey.
 Certain types of twin fins can be difficult to maintain control when digging into a big turn.
 However, by experimenting with different fin shapes and sizes in your twin, you can usually find a set up that’s going to do exactly what you want it to.

 Twin fins work well in a board with a relatively wider tail – and they feel magic on a classic fish.

 Twin fins can be a good choice in a variety of conditions.
-While they certainly excel in small wave, twins can hold their own in bigger, more powerful surf too.
+While they certainly excel in small waves, twins can hold their own in bigger, more powerful surf too.

 Experimenting with different twin setups in different surf will likely lead you to some pretty enjoyable epiphanies in your own surfing.

 Experimentation with twin fins likely began after the introduction of the fin itself.